isomerpages/govtech-stp/_travellers-from-japan/00c-rgl-faq.md

 The approved applicant will have to submit pre-trip health and travel history declarations as well as declare his/her accommodation electronically via the SG Arrival Card, within 3 days prior to the date of arrival in Singapore.

-Prior to the traveller’s departure from Japan, the sponsoring company or government agency should submit the traveller’s certificate of negative result for COVID-19 PCR test taken within 72 hours before departure and the controlled itinerary in Singapore at <http://eservices.ica.gov.sg/STO>.
+Prior to the traveller’s departure from Japan, the sponsoring company or government agency should submit the traveller’s certificate of negative result for COVID-19 PCR test taken within 72 hours before departure and **latest** controlled itinerary in Singapore at <http://eservices.ica.gov.sg/STO>.

 The traveller is required to present his/her valid SafeTravel Pass, certificate of negative result for a COVID-19 polymerase chain reaction (PCR) test which should be in English or accompanied by an English translation, return air ticket or proof of other transportation arrangements to depart Singapore, and valid visa (for visa-required passport holders) for pre-boarding checks at the airlines check-in counter and immigration counter.
 Otherwise, he/she may be refused boarding.